AICRA-Projects/ESP-Mesh-Network/README.md

 Nodes in a network are programmed with software that tells the node how to handle information and interact with the network.
 Mesh networks use routing or flooding techniques to send messages.
 In routing, a message hops from node to node to get to its destination.
 The mesh network must have continuous connections and reconfigure itself if a path is broken, using self-healing algorithms.
 There will often be more than one path between a source and a destination.
 Mesh networks enable many devices to share internet connectivity, and for devices to communicate directly without first going through the internet.
 The utility of a mesh network over other network types, such as a hub and spoke network, is that if a node is too far away from the hub, it can still communicate via a closer node until it reaches a router.

+## How to operate:
+## Step 1: 4 ESPNodemcu and sensor connected in column
+## Step 2: 2 Red Buttons are defined press anyone a light will blink
+## Step 3: Now connect Battery or 5v adaptor
+## Step 4: Bring an object in front of Ultrasonic sensor or 3rd row sensor a light will blink
+## Step 5: GAS, Fire, Ultrasonic sensor and Tempertue Sensors are Connected
+## Step 6: projects is in active state and output model is working of ESP8266 mesh networking model

 ## What is ESP8266 NodeMCU ?
 NodeMCU is an open-source Lua based firmware and development board specially targeted for IoT based Applications.
 It includes firmware that runs on the ESP8266 Wi-Fi SoC from Espressif Systems, and hardware which is based on the ESP-12 module.
 * NodeMCU ESP8266 Specifications & Features: